benormal/Time-series-long-range/README.md

-#Deep Spatial-Temporal Graph Modeling
+# Deep Spatial-Temporal Graph Modeling

-This code is based on original Graph-WaveNet code ported from [code](https://github.com/sshleifer/Graph-WaveNet).
+This code is based on an original Graph-WaveNet code ported from [code](https://github.com/sshleifer/Graph-WaveNet).

 ## Requirements
 - python 3